 To figure out which college towns are most affordable, we looked at costs for housing, groceries, health, transportation, and utilities, and compared them to the national average.
 We also considered features like amenities, crime rates, public transportation, and overall quality of life before narrowing our list down to the 20 most affordable college towns in Massachusetts.
-All data was taken from Wikipedia and Sterling’s Best Places.
+All data was taken from Sterling’s Best Places.

 Massachusetts College of Liberal Arts

 Cost of Living: 12% Lower than the National Average; 51% Lower than the State Average

 North Adams, home of the Massachusetts College of Liberal Arts, is a charming college town situated in the Berkshire mountains.
 It’s also one of the more affordable towns in The Bay State — good news for college students on a budget.
 With a cost of living below that of both the national and state averages, students living in North Adams can afford to enjoy some of the town’s local charm and attractions.
 The Berkshires boasts dozens of hiking and running trails, not to mention the myriad parks and outdoor activities within North Adams’s borders.
 The quaint downtown area is perfect for strolling.
 The Massachusetts Museum of Contemporary Art is one of the largest centers for contemporary visual and performing arts in the country.

 Cost of Living: 4.7% Lower than the National Average; 43.7% Lower than the State Average

 Springfield’s cost of living is slightly below that of the national average, a rarity in the expensive state of Massachusetts.
 While students should expect to spend a little more on things like food, transportation, and utilities, there is the potential to save a bundle on housing.
 Housing costs in Springfield average a whopping 20% less than the national average!
 People looking to stick around awhile will be glad to know that the local economy is one of the most stable in New England.
 This is due in part to the presence of such large and historic companies as: